Economics

 100

-The results obtained from the study depicts that respondents decisions regarding monthly investments varied.
+The results obtained from the study depict that respondents’ decisions regarding monthly investments varied.
 The responses of the participants indicate that 40% of the participants made monthly investments of less than 10%.
 It also shows that the majority (52%) of participants made monthly investments between 11-20%.
 Only 4% of respondents engaged themselves in monthly investments of more than 20%.
-The responses associated with the kind of investment indicates that 22% respondents engaged them short-term investments while 78% relied on long-term investments.
+The responses associated with the kind of investment indicate that 22% of respondents engaged in short-term investments while 78% relied on long-term investments.

 Description Percentage